-As long as you use an approved sweetener for the dressing and use natural peanut butter (without added sugar) this Julienned Zucchini Vegan Bowl with Peanut-Sriracha Sauce would be approved for any phase of the South Beach Diet and most other low-carb eating plans.
+As long as you use an approved sweetener for the dressing and use natural peanut butter (without added sugar) this Zucchini Noodle Bowl with Peanut Sauce would be approved for low-carb and Keto diets and for any phase of the original South Beach Diet.

 Find More Recipes Like This One: